DeerTears/GB-Studio-Community-Assets/README.md

 ![alt text](https://github.com/DeerTears/GB-Studio-Community-Assets/blob/master/titlecard_july11_2019.png "GB Studio Community Assets Titlecard")

 For all users to submit their own works!
-Must be original and usable in GB Studio. **Please do not upload content that you did not make or ask permission to specifically upload to this repository!**
+Must be original and usable in GB Studio.
+### Please do not upload content that you did not make!

+You can find credits to all content contributors in each folder's README file.
+Please take your time to read up on who made the thing that you're downloading and include their name in your game's credits!

-You must be okay with all of your submitted work being under the MIT Licence.
+If you're submitting your own work, you must be okay with all of your submitted work being under the MIT Licence.
 That means it can be used commercially and redistributed.
-Only some files in /music have exceptions to this liscence, and these exceptions are noted in the READMEs of the subfolders. **Please take your time to read up on who made the thing that you're downloading and include their name in your game's credits!** You can find credits to all content contributors in each folder's README file.

-And lastly, **please ask if you'd like to be a collaborator on this repo.** I'd like to not be the only one approving pull requests/adding things!
-Nonetheless I love what all of you have done to make this repository what it is. <3
+If you're submitting someone else's work, please make sure they're aware of the fact that it's going under the MIT Licence, no exceptions for new files.

-# Notice About GB Studio Modifications:
+# Notice About GB Studio/Component Modifications:

 I'd love to accept any unofficial modifications to GB Studio or its compontents if they can be shared under the MIT Licence or the GPL 3.0 licence.
-Get in contact with me about this if this is you.
-Ember#1765 is my Discord handle.
+Ember#1765 is my Discord handle, let me know if you'd like to add experimental features of the engine to this repository. (different GBT waveforms, different palettes, different character sets, etc.)

-# Contribution Guidelines/How-To
+# How-To Contribute / Contribution Guidelines

 Give unique and distinctive names to all the files you submit!
 This makes it *much* easier for users to browse and to find specific file credits in the README files.